micro-nova/AmpliPi/DEVELOPING.md

    Running the script without any arguments will print the instructions.
    After this step is done SSH is enabled from a fresh Raspberry Pi OS at [amplipi.local].
 1. Use `scripts/deploy` to deploy the latest software.
-1. Use the scripts/deploy to configure the pi (TODO: make this configure the pi's boot file).
 1. [amplipi.local] should now be hosted on your network.
 1. For development.
 To run the amplipi server in debug mode Over an ssh connection, run `scripts/run_debug_webserver` it will run a debug webserver on [amplipi.local:5000]